Braxton Harris

 Braxton Harris (born April 25, 1984) is an American football coach and former player who is currently the head coach for the Campbell Fighting Camels of the Coastal Athletic Association (CAA).
 He played as a quarterback at Mary Hardin–Baylor and later served as a coach there, at Waco High School, Texas Lutheran, Howard Payne, linebackers coach at Campbell and Houston Christian before receiving the head job at Campbell in 2024.

 Early life and education

-Born April 25, 1984, Harris attended Mexia High School where he was an all-district quarterback and led his team to the regional semifinals as a junior.
+Born April 25, 1984, Harris attended Mexia High School where he played high school football.
+He was an all-district quarterback and led his team to the regional semifinals as a junior.
 At Mexia, he played under his father Craig, who was the head coach.
 Harris played college football for the Mary Hardin–Baylor Crusaders from 2003 to 2005, being a member of their 2004 national championship finalist team.
 He graduated from the school in 2008 with a bachelor of science degree in education, later receiving a master's degree in education administration the following year.